If you have a hamburger menu above, click it to navigate to other pages of this website.

 Nicholas (Nickel, Johann Niclaus) Feuerstein was the fifth known child of Johannes (Hans) Feuerstein of Thal.
 He was born about 1712, but does not appear in any known records until he witnessed a baptism in the Berg and Thal Parish in 1727.
 On June 13, 1733 he married Catherina Nunnemacher.
 Ten children were born to this couple, nine before leaving France.

 In 1752 the family left Thal and eventually boarded the ship Peggy in Rotterdam.
 On September 24, 1753, the Peggy arrived at the Port of Philadelphia.
-The next day Nicholas and his oldest son, also named Nicholas, took the oath of allegiance to the King.
+The next day Nicholas and his oldest son, also named Nicholas, took the oath of allegiance to King George II.

 Johann Feuerstein was the first known Feuerstein to settle in America, arriving in Pennsylvania in 1750.
 According to George Ely Russell, Johann "settled in Cocalico Township in Lancaster County, where he died testate in 1801, leaving widow Justina Maria and five children."

 It has sometimes been surmised that Nicholas and Johann Feuerstein are related since they both came to Pennsylvania at about the same time.
-However, the only two Johann (Johannes) Feuersteins in Berg and Thal Parish at this time were still living there after 1750.
+However, the only two Johann (Johannes) Feuersteins in Berg and Thal Parish at this time were still living there after 1750, and there were no Justina Maria Feuersteins there.
 Also, Dr. Peter Feuerstein traced Johann back to Germany rather than France.
 Dr. Feuerstein, who was a descendant of Johann, posted informative messages on Ancestry Message Boards: PETER FEUERSTEIN MESSAGE ON Message Boards.
 He also built a website on Freepages: PETER FEUERSTEIN WEBSITE ON FREEPAGES.
 We have nothing more about this Johann Feuerstein on this site.

 -- Just a note concerning the descendants of industrialist Harvey Firestone.
 Well-known people value their privacy very highly because they don't always have enough of it.
 If you're tempted to get in touch with them, resist the temptation.
 They'll appreciate it.